Russian and CzechFind a programme

 two years part-time

 |Location of programme||Clifton campus|

 |Open to international students||Yes|

 The Department of Russian has an outstanding record of research.
-We pride ourselves in our strong, active research culture, and the research interests of staff span a broad range of disciplinary emphases.
+We pride ourselves on our strong, active research culture, while the research interests of staff span a broad range of disciplinary emphases.

 We can support postgraduate research in many areas within the following broad fields: